starryknight/GA-SEI-curriculum/sequences/express-intro-exercise/readme.md

 Here `2` is the output of the `POST` request being made.
 The string after `--data ` is the body of the request

+## Populating your data

+`./test` makes a call to `/shops/new` and uses this and a POST request to `/shops` to populate your list of shops. _You do not need to populate your list of shops in your server file_.

 # Create API

 Write an API in `coffeeShop.js` that defines a set of functions that provide